MiguelGarza/Git-1/workflow.md

 ## Working with changes

-At this point, you are going to do this quite often, just follow this principle:
+At this point you are going to do this quite often.
+Just follow this principle:

 1. Make changes as normal (write some code, add, modify, delete...)